PPL-IIITA/ppl-assignment-silhouette5574/README.md

 #Command to run on windows

-1. Open command Prompt and change Directory to extraxted folder "ppl-assignment-silhouette5574".
+1. Open command Prompt and change Directory to extracted folder "ppl-assignment-silhouette5574".

 2. Make Question1 as your current directory.